mehcode/atom-minimap-plus/README.md

 # Minimap package

-A preview of the full source code without ads.
+A preview of the full source code.

 Minimap Plus is a fork of [minimap](https://github.com/atom-minimap/minimap) due to [this controversy](https://github.com/atom-minimap/minimap/issues/588).
 Presently the source is similar with [the Kite integration](https://github.com/mehcode/atom-minimap-plus/commit/e121ff3ff8c4fb8669e2080bc1268d43f4c8af16) removed and [an additional bug fix](https://github.com/mehcode/atom-minimap-plus/commit/3f3370ababf8b05e499be5397a329a783d6636ed).